covidgraph/visual-graph-explorer/README.md

 package for playing with the demos.
 This will also create an `npm` package file (using `npm pack` in the `lib\es-modules` directory).
 That file needs to be placed top-level in this directory so that it can be installed via npm into the project.
 Before you do that, also copy the `license.json` file from the yFiles package as `yfiles-license.json` and also drop it into this directory.
+Finally for live debugging aids, add `yfiles-typeinfo.js` from the `ide-support` directory.

 ```